-HIM programs may not be able to provide HIM students these advanced skills due to time constraints and the amount of required content to be covered within a program's academic length.
-Although many HIM programs offer advanced courses in computer applications, as well as database design and analytics, the connection between the academic setting and the healthcare industry is lacking.
+Current HIM programs are often not able to provide HIM students these advanced skills due to time constraints and the amount of required content to be covered within a program's academic length.
+Although many HIM programs offer advanced courses in computer applications, as well as database design and analytics, the connection between the academic setting and the healthcare industry is still lacking.

-Providing students with real-life experiences is a challenge in the academic setting because professional practice experiences (PPE) are often not uniform, which may limit the students' abilities to acquire meaningful practical experiences.
-Ongoing input from seasoned HIM professionals is essential for improving the skill sets and developing the curriculum of HIM educational programs.
+Providing students with real-life experiences is a challenge in the academic setting because professional practice experiences (PPE) are often not uniform, which jeopardizes students' abilities to acquire meaningful practical experiences.
+Ongoing input from seasoned HIM practitioners is essential for improving the skill sets and developing the curriculum of HIM educational programs.
 This vital element of constructive communication can be accomplished through the development of strong HIM program advisory boards in addition to support within the community for PPE site experience.

-It has become apparent that additional skills are needed for HIM professionals to succeed and flourish in the real world.
-Enrolling in a master's degree program will provide HIM professionals an avenue to gain the knowledge and skill sets needed for absolute confidence and success fulfilling advanced roles in HIM.
+Many HIM practitioners are not applying for emerging job roles, and those who do are often finding that they are not a good fit due to the lack of advanced technical job skills.
+It has become apparent that additional skills are needed for HIM practitioners to succeed and flourish in the real world.
+Enrolling in a master's degree program will provide HIM practitioners an avenue to gain the knowledge and skill sets needed for absolute confidence and success fulfilling advanced roles in HIM.